ur-cs-courses/course-project-catch-up/app/APP.md

 By convention, these applications use the libaries you create.
 So maybe you have a library of robots, then the application should include the header for it like `say_hello` does with `libhello`.

+## Main

+An application that implements a command line interface that allows the user to command a fleet of robots to clean rooms inside of a building.